2026 March Madness championship game odds, picks: Michigan vs. UConn predictions from expert on 38-25 run

 SportsLine's expert Thomas Casale reveals his Michigan Wolverines vs. Connecticut Huskies NCAA Tournament championship game 2026 picks for Monday

 Tipoff from Lucas Oil Stadium in Indianapolis is set for 8:49 p.m.
 ET.
-The Wolverines are 6.5-point favorites in the latest UConn vs. Michigan odds, while the over/under for total points scored is 146.5, up two points from the opening line.
+After opening at -7.5, the Wolverines are now 6.5-point favorites in the latest UConn vs. Michigan odds, while the over/under for total points scored is 146.5.
 Before making any Michigan vs. UConn picks, check out what SportsLine college basketball expert Thomas Casale has to say.

-A frequent guest on national radio and TV shows to discuss college sports, Casale has been betting - and winning - for more than 30 years.
+A frequent guest on national radio and TV shows to discuss college sports, Casale has been an expert for more than 30 years.
 He sets his own lines for each game, then looks at the metrics to see where he can find an edge in the number.
-He joined SportsLine in early 2024 and started off on a 89-53 on his college basketball picks.
+He joined SportsLine in early 2024 and started off on a 89-53 roll on his college basketball picks.
 He enters this matchup on a 38-25 roll on college basketball spread picks.

 Now, Casale has his sights set on UConn vs. Michigan, and just revealed his March Madness final picks and predictions.
 You can head to SportsLine now to see Casale's picks.
 Here are several men's college basketball odds and men's college basketball lines for Michigan vs. Connecticut: